 Nabila Ernada is an Indonesian design researcher and media artist based in Rotterdam.
 Traditionally trained as a communications specialist and social strategist in Indonesia, she has a background in Media Studies and Social Design from Universitas Indonesia and Design Academy Eindhoven.
 Her work explores the in-between zones of surveillance and resistance, tracing how media and technology infrastructures govern visibility, legality, and the body.

-She has been a resident at Fabrica Research Centre and V2_ Lab for Unstable Media, and has exhibited at MaMA Rotterdam, CBK Zuidoost, Brutus, Verzetsmuseum Amsterdam, the Van Abbemuseum, and design weeks in Eindhoven, Vienna, and Milan.
-Currently, Nabila is a PhD candidate exploring Indonesian voices within Dutch colonial radio infrastructures at the University of Amsterdam.
+She is currently an artist in residence at Roodkapje and is a PhD candidate at the Amsterdam School of History, UvA, where she researches Indonesian voices within Dutch colonial radio infrastructures.
+She has previously been in residence at Fabrica Research Centre and V2_ Lab for Unstable Media, and has exhibited at MaMA, CBK Zuidoost, Brutus, Verzetsmuseum Amsterdam, the Van Abbemuseum, and design weeks in Eindhoven, Vienna, and Milan.

 Contact